 Next step is to build a high-level assessment of whether the Green-GEAR Solutions are worth deploying, across ECAC, from an economic perspective for the involved stakeholders, listing recommendations and next steps.

 The aim of economic evaluation is to reflect the difference between the (reference) scenario where the Solution/s is/are not deployed, and the scenario where the Solution/s are deployed across ECAC, at the point in time when the Solution/s is/are available for deployment.
-The care should be taken when creating these scenarios as they should include other ongoing developments/
+Care should be taken when creating these scenarios as they should include other ongoing developments.

 Figure 2.
 ECO-EVAL scenario overview, taken from [3].